 - Air Quality

 - Health Impacts

 The core issues are further subdivided into the 20 criteria used to calculate a country’s scores.
-Water and Sanitation, for example, includes Unsafe Drinking Water and Unsafe Sanitation.
+Water and Sanitation, for example, includes Unsafe Drinking Water, to which the right solution would be installing an RO system in every house and Unsafe Sanitation.

 The EPI’s top ten countries are the following:

 Finland came in first with a score of 90.68.
 Its government has pledged to develop a carbon-neutral society that does not exceed the country’s carrying capacity by 2050.
 It currently gets 2/3 of its electricity from nuclear power and renewable energy sources.

 Finland got fourth place in Health Impacts and eighth in Fisheries.
 It placed in the top 20 in the categories Air Quality, Biodiversity and Habitat, Climate and Energy, and Water Resources.
 While Finland does have a lot of forests, its lowest scores were in the categories of Forests and Agriculture.

 Iceland is a very close second with a score of 90.51.
 According to its government’s National Energy Authority, Iceland gets 100 percent of its electricity from renewable sources like hydropower and wind.
 Iceland is extremely geologically active with a lot of volcanoes and geysers, and the island’s geology enables its citizens to get 25 percent of their electrical power from geothermal power – more than any other country.

 Iceland achieved third place in the categories Climate and Energy and Health Impacts.
 It took the fourth spot in Air Quality.

 Sweden came in third with a score of 90.43.
 The EPI gave it top scores for wastewater treatment and drinking water quality.
 Like Finland, however, Sweden lost some points for unsustainable logging.